Sch3lp/ProductivityWithShortcuts/README.md

 The titles in the outline below are links to the different chapters.

 Each chapter contains a thorough explanation and exercises.
-Alhough the progression in these chapters might seem to be naturally increasing in difficulty, you don't need to think of them as thresholds.
+Although the progression in these chapters might seem to be naturally increasing in difficulty, you don't need to think of them as thresholds.
 The only reason there are chapters is to help your brain make paths even better by trying to categorize certain types of shortcuts so you'll think of them sooner in real life.

 ## Good Luck, Have Fun!